adonisjs/legacy.adonisjs.com/docs/docs/guides/database/01-introduction.md

 })
 ```

 The above code example is not bad by any means.
-But imagine writing these transformations everywhere inside you codebase.
-Well, we can do better this by using data models.
+But imagine writing these transformations everywhere inside your codebase.
+Well, we can do better than this by using data models.

 ### Say Hello to Data Models
 Data models are defined as JavaScript classes and each class is meant to query a single database table.
 Instead of using the `Database` object for executing queries, you will make use of the model to create and run SQL queries.
 For example: